amandaxay/Game-Project/README.md

 ### Rules:
 - If a ghosts touches you, you lose!
 - Eat all the dots on the map to win.
-- Ghosts will give you extra points ;)
+- Eating ghosts will give you extra points ;)